ANP-Granular/ParticleTracking/docs/source/RodTracker/RodTracker.md

 - memory leak from plotting
   - see this [issue of matplotlib](https://github.com/matplotlib/matplotlib/issues/5022)
   - this problem is partially mitigated by deactivating automatic plot updating after new data has been loaded

+For more (recent) information about issues see the [GitHub repository](https://github.com/ANP-Granular/ParticleTracking/issues).